Where is the office located?

 How do I purchase the required/recommended training and game clothing?

-Shorts, training shirts and socks can be purchased during online registration or from the office when the club stock arrives in April-May.
-Tracksuits will be available for purchase at a later date.
+Shorts, training shirts and socks can be purchased during online registration or from the office during office hours.
+Tracksuits are available for purchase at the office in limited sizes and can be ordered if we don’t have your size.

-What happens if my child doesn’t make a Prospects team and I already purchased the gear?
+What happens if my child doesn’t make a performance team and I already purchased the gear needed for a different program?

 If a player registers for U9-12 Prospects but is then placed at the U10 or U12 Community level, the club will exchange the unworn navy Adidas shorts and socks for the black and give a refund for the difference.
 Parents may also wait to see where their child is placed before purchasing the shorts and socks.